sph-mn/sph-sc/readme.md

 * command line application and scheme library
 * possibly also useful as an intermediate language for applications that want to compile to c
 * status: should work, been around for a while, easy to maintain and extend
-* license: gpl3+ (does not apply to generated code. generated code has your license)
+* license: gpl3+. does not apply to generated code. generated code has your license
 * [homepage](http://sph.mn/c/view/me)

 # syntax highlights
-see the syntax reference further below for all features
+see the [syntax reference](#syntax-reference) further below for all features

 ## declarations
-c supports declarations for variables, arrays, structs, types and enums and they all have a different syntax. sc has declare:
+c supports declarations for variables, arrays, structs, types and enums and they all have a different syntax. sc has declare

 ```
 (declare